yazur-garg/Daily-News/working_agreement.md

     -	We will use Discord to have the meetings.

 2. Preferred method of communication:
-    -	Email
     -	Discord

-    -	MS Teams
+3. The responsiveness of the team members:
+    - The team members shoul reply to other team members with in 24hrs.

-3. Decision-making policy:
+4. Decision-making policy:
     -	We will make decisions based on consensus and constructive discussions.

-4. Conflict resolution
+5. Conflict resolution
     - Conflicts will be resolved through  constructive discussion involving all members of the group.
     - After discussion, we will make a decision based on group consensus.

-5. Procedure for submitting changes to the project
+6. Procedure for submitting changes to the project
     - Any potential changes must be made in a branch separate from the main branch.
     - Any changes made to resolve a particular issue should be addressed in a branch named for that issue.
     - Team members must submit pull requests via GitHub Actions when they wish to publish their changes to the main branch.